Mandatory Referral Explained

 - Administrative Review.
 These reviews are conducted by Planning Department staff for minor projects, such as small additions, alterations, or renovations to existing facilities, or minor modifications conducted as part of routine maintenance.
 These reviews do not proceed to Steps II and III.

 - Full Review.
 These reviews are conducted for projects that will proceed through a full Planning Board review, with a Mandatory Referral hearing and notification.
 The applicant would consult with Planning Department staff early on in the process.

 III.
 Planning Board Consideration and Recommendation

-For additional information, see Adopted Uniform Standards.
+For additional information, please view the Adopted Uniform Standards (PDF).